2-6-6-0: United States

 At least two American railroads used 2-6-6-0 Mallet locomotives.
 One was the Denver, Northwestern and Pacific Railway, which later became the Denver and Salt Lake Railroad and eventually the Denver and Salt Lake Railway.
 Towards the end of their service life, after the acquisition of the Denver and Salt Lake, these locomotives were used by the Denver and Rio Grande Western Railroad (D&RGW).
 The locomotives were initially used across the Rollins Pass and later on the Moffat Tunnel route of the Denver and Salt Lake.
-None were preserved; they were all scrapped by the D&RGW between 1948 and 1952.
+All were scrapped by the D&RGW between 1947 and 1952.

 Another was the Virginian Railway, whose Class AA 2-6-6-0 is depicted.